 The Company's objective when managing capital is to raise sufficient funds to execute its exploration plan and to meet its ongoing administrative costs.
-At January 31, 2022, the Company's capital consisted of items in shareholders' equity, in the amount of \$4,831,592 (January 31, 2021 - \$2,327,444).
+At the date of this report, the Company's capital consisted of items in shareholders' equity, in the amount of \$4,763,676 (January 31, 2022 - \$4,831,592).